 The Specialty Drug Management Program provides access to specialty medications with the convenience of express mail delivery.
 Specialty medications are limited to a 30-day supply, and must be purchased through an approved network specialty pharmacy.
 Participants have access to a Specialty Care Team staffed by experienced pharmacists specially trained in complex health conditions and the latest medication therapies.
 Participants can call CVS Specialty at 800-237-2767 for more information on the Specialty Drug Management Program, or for information on other approved specialty network pharmacies.

 Specialty pharmacies provide medications for many chronic conditions, such as:

-Multiple Sclerosis .
+- Multiple Sclerosis

-• Hepatitis C

-- Rheumatoid arthritis Gaucher's Disease
+- Rheumatoid arthritis

-- Anemia Pulmonary

-- Hypertension

-- Respiratory Syncytial Virus

-- Growth Hormone Deficiency

-- Crohn's Disease •
+- Gaucher's Disease

-- Neutropenia

-- Cystic Fibrosis • - Hemophilia
+- Cystic Fibrosis

+- Hemophilia

 Limited Distribution Drugs